Hellisotherpeople/Language-games/README.md

 # Language-games
 Dead simple games made with Language Models and Word Vectors.
-Powered by the wonderful Word Vector Library: Magnitude (link)
+Powered by the wonderful Word Vector Library: [Magnitude](https://github.com/plasticityai/magnitude)

 - Game 1: Competative Word Guessing - Players try to guess a hidden word
 - Game 2: Guessing the closest word from a list to a given word